onomondo/nrf-softsim/README.md

 [[ID_1, PATH_LEN, PATH], [ID_n, PATH_LEN, PATH], ...  ]

-Where ID is the actual ID where DATA is storred.
+Where ID is the actual ID where DATA is stored.

 ID & 0xFF00 (upper bits) are used for flags, i.e.

 #define FS_READ_ONLY         (1UL << 8)
 #define FS_COMMIT_ON_CLOSE   (1UL << 7)  // commit changes to NVS on close
 ```
 The inital DIR is designed to prioritize most accessed files as well.
-Internally files are cached and in general kept in memory.
+Internally, files are cached and in general kept in memory.

 `FS_COMMIT_ON_CLOSE` is used for SEQ numbers that should be committed to flash directly to reduce attack vectors.